Rajil101/Titanic-Data-Analysis/README.md

 # Titanic-Data-Analysis
-This Analysis done on Titanic Ship
+This Analysis done on Titanic Ship ,with the help of ShapeAi learning using numpy and pandas lib.